-I’ll also talk about how my blog and I have evolved over this first year and look at some of my favioute posts.
-But before I get started, a big thank you for all those that have read my work: thank you!
-This is my first, first year birthday, that I’ll remember, ha ha ha.
+I’ll also talk about how my blog and I have evolved over this first year and look at some of my favourite posts.
+But before I get started, a big thank you to all those that have read my work: thank you!
+This is my first first-year birthday that I’ll remember, ha ha ha.

-Unwanted Life started on 7th January 2019, with the first post (The Difficulties Of Meeting My Partner) going live on 14th January 2019.
+Unwanted Life started on 7th January 2019, with the first article (Date Night: The Difficulties Of Meeting My Partner) going live on 14th January 2019.
 Thus, the first birthday of Unwanted Life going live and publishing its first blog was officially yesterday.
 Happy birthday to Unwanted Life.

 One of the first things I wanted to do when I started Unwanted Life was to do something for the mental health community.
-This led me to create a Petitions page, whereby I’d list and promote all mental health and disability petitions I came across in order to try and get them more support.
+This led me to create a Petitions page, whereby I’d list and promote all mental health and disability petitions I came across to try to get them more support.

-I’m also pretty proud of my Global Crisis Line’s page, which I created to help people find support if they’re in a mental health crisis or just need someone to talk to.
-I checked phone numbers, email addresses, and links to as many mental health crisis and support agencies for as many countries as I could find.
+I’m also pretty proud of my Global Crisis Lines page, which I created to help people find support if they’re in a mental health crisis or need someone to talk to.
+I checked phone numbers, email addresses, and links to as many mental health crises and support agencies for as many countries as I could find.
 Looking for confirmation that the information was correct if I couldn’t find a website for the agency stating these details.
 Which was a lot of effort.
-A lot of looking for multiple sites stating the same details if I couldn’t find an original source.
+I looked at multiple sites, trying to find a source to confirm the details were correct.
 I believe they’re all as accurate as they can be at present.

 However, the blog soon expanded to include dyslexia, health issues, and invisible disabilities.
-This is because I also have dyslexia and a number of physical health problems.
+This is because I also have dyslexia and several physical health problems.
 This soon led to Unwanted Life becoming an invisible disability blog, so that it could properly cover mental and physical health conditions.

 The blog now covers different disorders, psychological theories, and interventions, such as Positive Psychology.
 Plus other related content that doesn’t solely focus on my experiences.
 Although my experiences still play a big part in Unwanted Life’s content.

-A lot has changed in regards to the direction of Unwanted Life over this first year.
-At first I didn’t see the point in adding text to my featured images because, well, I was a total noob when it came to blogging.
-When I finally realised that adding this text was a good idea, if I wanted to get interested on Instagram and Pinterest, it took me ages to update Unwanted Life’s featured images, replacing them for every post.
+A lot has changed in regard to the direction of Unwanted Life over this first year.
+At first, I didn’t see the point in adding text to my featured images because, well; I was a total noob when it came to blogging.
+When I finally realised that adding this text was a good idea, if I wanted to get interest from users on Instagram and Pinterest, it took me ages to update Unwanted Life’s featured images, replacing them with every article.
 I don’t recommend it.

-There were some other changes too.
-I’ve changed how I use social media to try and promote Unwanted Life.
-At first I wasn’t really interested in changing my image sizes to the ideal sizes for each social media platform (Instagram, Pinterest, etc.), due to the amount of time and effort that would take up.
+There were some other changes, too.
+I’ve changed how I use social media to try to promote Unwanted Life.
+At first, I wasn’t really interested in changing my image sizes to the ideal sizes for each social media platform (Instagram, Pinterest, etc.), due to the amount of time and effort that would take up.
 But now, I create promotional images that fit each platform’s size preferences.
 My advice is to do that sooner rather than later.

-Anyway, let me just wish Unwanted Life a Happy Birthday!
-Feel free to sing happy birthday ha ha ha.
+Anyway, let me wish Unwanted Life a Happy Birthday!
+Feel free to sing happy birthday, ha ha ha.

-Another one of my favioute posts is ‘Traction Alopecia: The Hair Pulling Question‘ because I took a new approach to writing it.
-Instead of the usual way I write my posts, whereby it’s more descriptive or about my experience, I instead looked at multiple disorders that could explain how I ended up with permanent traction alopecia.
-I examined each condition one at a time that could possibly account for my resulting damaged hair foliculs, and then passed a verdict on the likelihood of that condition being the cause.
-I also asked my readers for their thoughts about which condition was the more accurate diagnosis.
+Another one of my favourite posts is ‘Traction Alopecia: The Hair Pulling Question‘ because I took a new approach to writing it.
+Instead of the usual way I write my articles, whereby it’s more descriptive or about my experience, I instead looked at multiple disorders that could explain how I ended up with permanent traction alopecia.
+I examined each condition one at a time that could possibly account for my resulting damaged hair follicles and then passed a verdict on the likelihood of that condition being the cause.
+I also asked my readers for their thoughts about which condition was a more accurate diagnosis.

-‘Which Winnie the Pooh Character Are You?‘ was another post that took a different direction to my usual posts.
+‘Which Winnie the Pooh Character Are You?‘ was another article that took a different direction from my usual articles.
 This was the first post I created that was driven by my move into more generic mental health writing.
 This is because it’s meant to be the preferred style for readers, which should improve my blog traffic.
-I used a keyword search on mental health and Winnie the Pooh popped up as one of the common search topics related to mental illness.
+I used a keyword search on mental health, and Winnie the Pooh popped up as one of the common search topics related to mental illness.
 Thus, I started researching the idea and created my own take on which disorders the Winnie the Pooh characters could represent.

-However, I’m not trying to find a balance between the generic mental health blogging and my personal experience, because I’m a nobody so why would anyone care about what my life is like?
-Hopefully I’ll find the balance I’m looking for.
+However, I’m now trying to find a balance between the generic mental health blogging and my personal experience, because I’m a nobody, so why would anyone care about what my life is like?
+Hopefully, I’ll find the balance I’m looking for.

-I think the post genuinely reflects the mood of a lot of minorities at the moment, and also how I felt due to my anxiety problems.
-The post also did a good job of talking about Brexit, without making it an issue about if leaving or remaining is the right course of action.
+I think the article genuinely reflects the mood of a lot of minorities at the moment, and also how I felt due to my anxiety problems.
+The article also did a good job of talking about Brexit, without making it an issue about if leaving or remaining is the right course of action.

-Well, that’s my five favioute posts for my first blogging birthday.
+Well, that’s my five favourite articles for my first blogging birthday.
 Would you have picked different ones as your favourite five?
-Or do you agree that some or all of these are Unwanted Life’s best posts so far?
+Or do you agree that some or all of these are Unwanted Life’s best articles so far?

-Over this first year I’ve been interviewed for a couple of blogs, wrote some guest posts, and had an extract from one of my posts appear in another blogger’s work.
+Over this first year, I’ve been interviewed for a couple of blogs, written some guest articles, and had an extract from one of my articles appear in another blogger’s work.
 Which has helped motivate me to keep blogging, and I’m thankful to those people for giving me the opportunity.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of blogging, birthdays, and reaching milestones in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.